mastaus/personal_projects/ams_market_watch/README.md

 7. Separate rooms field and bedrooms field into two different columns (both converted into integers) :thumbsup:
 8. Create bathtub flag
 9. Separate number of bathrooms and toilets into different columns :thumbsup:
-10. Separate number of baths, showers and toilets
+10. Separate number of baths, showers and toilets :thumbsup:
 11. Create python files to store functions into (rather than in jupyter notebook directly) and simply import them
-12.
+12. Finish the code that sets cookies preferences :thumbsup:
+13. Write the insert into database table function that inserts only records that do not already exist